epw/consensus/consensus.md

 The first thing you need to do after discussing safety mechanics and basic assumptions about the world is picking out a Playbook.
 Because each Mage will have a unique Playbook, you can take it and write your choices and other character details directly on it.
 In this way, your Playbook becomes your character sheet, in addition to your Mage's archetype.

 There are a lot of Playbooks, and choosing among them might be overwhelming.
 Plus, what you want to play could depend on the other people at the table.
 Maybe you come assuming you'll play a potion-brewing witch straight out of the Scottish play, but when you hear someone else discussing their Mentor with an anarchist streak, you decide you'd rather play a Voiced who learned from the Mentor and now spreads word of their ideas.
 To help you decide, the MC will make all the Playbooks available, and read out short descriptions of each of them.
-Listens, then grab one and look over it.
+Listen, then grab one and look over it.
 If it seems uninteresting, or whenever you are done with it, toss it back into the pile and pick out another.
 If you're having trouble drawing meaning out of a Playbook, ask the MC what parts you should look at.
 They can help direct you, depending on what will help you decide (some players think about what a Playbook will let them do, others think about what relationships their Playbook means they'll have, and still others just care about approaches to magic.
 All are fine!)

 This isn't a solitary activity; talk to the other players and see what they're thinking!
 Bounce ideas around.
 If you and someone else both want the same Playbook, you both should try to come up with a notably different idea you'd like based on a different Playbook, and then see if the new idea pulls either or both of you to those other Playbooks instead.
 If you are truly stuck, you could come up with something random but fair like rolling one of the dice you have available.